gabe-cc/code-coordination/dev-notes.md

     - roots
     - team members
   - chunk files
+  - size limit per space

 # V3
 - API
   - [ ] Well Document API
   - [ ] API Tokens
+- Export
+  - [ ] Export everything as a JSON
+- Sharding
+  - [ ] Sharding across spaces
+- Errors
+  - [ ] Fail on all errors and warnings in dev
+  - [ ] Recover as much as possible in prod